Powerful Hurricane Eta threatens flooding in Central America

 Storm surge up to 15 feet (4.5 meters) above normal tides was possible for the coast of Nicaragua, forecasters said.

 The quantities of rain expected comparisons to 1998’s Hurricane Mitch, one of the most deadly Atlantic hurricanes in history.
-An archival report from the National Hurricane Center said that storm led to the deaths of more than 9,000 people.
+An archival report from the National Hurricane Center said Mitch led to the deaths of more than 9,000 people.

 Eta tripled in strength in about 24 hours, rapidly intensifying from a 40 mph (65 kph) storm Sunday morning to a 120 mph (190 kph) hurricane around midday Monday, and continuing to gain power throughout the day.